Year of Call:

 James manages the UK Health and Safety Lawyers Group on LinkedIn and has been nominated as Health and Safety Junior of the Year in the Chambers and Partners UK Bar Awards 2017.

 He represents nationally known companies (including Comet Group PLC, Sainsbury Group, Dyfed Steels Ltd, RWE Npower PLC, Western Power Distribution PLC, Virgin Media Group, Tulip Group PLC, Sita UK Ltd, BOC (UK) Ltd, BFK Joint Venture on the Crossrail project, Babcock DSG Ltd, Barratt Developments PLC and ConocoPhilips (U.K.) Ltd as well as smaller Limited Companies and their Directors.
+His most recent work includes representing BBC Studio Works Ltd in respect of a prosecution arising out of an on-set accident at Elstree Studios, London, UK.

 James’ Health and Safety-related Inquest work is extensive and nationwide, recently extending to Australia.
 He regularly represents corporates and individuals in jury and non-jury inquests particularly when an individual is thought to be at risk of prosecution.
 Robustly managing an individual’s right against self-incrimination in a potentially hostile tribunal is a particular specialty.
 James has extensive experience in Article 2 Inquests having appeared in a number of prison death cases and deaths relating to police activity including the Tomlinson G20 Inquest.